inderjeetSN/testRepo/Guidebook.md

 1. Navigate to Plugins from navigator.
 2. List of  all available applications will be displayed.
 3. Search for “Client Software Distribution 2.0” and install it.
-Perform same action for “Jamf Spoke”.
+Perform same action for “Jamf Spoke”, "ServiceNow IntegrationHub Enterprise Pack Installer".

 ![Installing CSD 2.0](media/image1.png)